Taylor-mode automatic differentiation for constructing molecular rovibrational Hamiltonian operators: Examples

 \section{Examples}

 We present variational calculations of the vibrational energies of formaldehyde (H$_2$CO) and ammonia (NH$_3$), using the KEO and PES represented by Taylor series expansions around a single reference configuration.
-These expansions are casted into an $N$-mode representation, and the convergence of the computed vibrational energies is examined with respect to the $N$-mode truncation order of both the KEO and PES.
+These expansions are casted into an $N$-mode representation, and the convergence of the computed vibrational energies is examined with respect to both the Taylor expansion order and the $N$-mode truncation order of both the KEO and PES.
 Complete example calculations are available in the \texttt{examples} folder of \texttt{Vibrojet} repository.

-For molecules like NH$_3$, which exhibit large-amplitude vibrational motions, the standard approach is the Hougen-Bunker-Johns method~\cite{Hougen_JMolSpec34_1970}, which treats large-amplitude coordinates on a grid, while Taylor expansions are constructed for the remaining quasi-rigid coordinates at each grid point.
-Here, we employ an alternative strategy for NH$_3$, treating the large-amplitude coordinate within a Taylor expansion.
-We show that the PES, kinetic $G$-matrix and pseudopotential can be efficiently expanded in terms of functions of individual internal coordinates, such as Morse functions for stretching coordinates and trigonometric functions for bending coordinates, resulting in improved convergence of the Taylor series even for the large-amplitude vibrational motion.
+For molecules like NH$_3$, which exhibit multiple minima in the PES along one or more large-amplitude coordinates, the standard approach is the Hougen-Bunker-Johns method~\cite{Hougen_JMolSpec34_1970}.
+This method treats large-amplitude coordinates on a grid, while constructing Taylor expansions for the remaining quasi-rigid coordinates at each grid point.
+However, it has been shown that reasonably accurate expansions of the KEO and PES for NH$_3$ can also be obtained using rectilinear coordinates, by expanding around a reference configuration corresponding to the planar equilibrium geometry~\cite{Neff_SpecActaA119_2014}.
+In our NH$_3$ example, we employ this alternative approach, treating the inversion coordinate within a Taylor expansion.
+We show that the PES, kinetic $G$-matrix and pseudopotential can be efficiently expanded in terms of functions of individual internal curvilinear coordinates, such as Morse functions for stretching coordinates and trigonometric functions for bending coordinates, resulting in improved convergence of the Taylor series even for the inversion vibrational motion.

 For H$_2$CO, the vibrational problem is solved using valence bond coordinates: $r_1$, $r_2$, $r_3$ representing the C--O, C--H$_1$, and C--H$_2$ bond lengths, respectively; two bond angles $\theta_1$ and $\theta_2$; and one dihedral angle $\tau$, as defined in~\autoref{fig:nh3_h2co_coo}.a.
 The $G$-matrix, pseudopotential, and PES, originally published in \cite{Al-Refaie_MNRAS448_2015} and reimplemented in Python, are expanded in these coordinates around the equilibrium configuration: $r_1=1.2034$~\AA, $r_2=r_3=1.1038$~\AA, $\theta_1=\theta_2=121.84^\circ$, $\tau=180^\circ$.